simonw/datasette-insert/README.md

 )
 ```

+### Finely grained permissions

+Using an `"allow"` block as described above grants full permission to the features enabled by the API.

+The API implements several new Datasett permissions, which other plugins can use to make more finely grained decisions.

+The full set of permissions are as follows:

+- `insert-api:all` - all permissions - this is used by the `"allow"` block described above.
+Argument: `database_name`
+- `insert-api:insert-update` - the ability to insert data into an existing table, or to update data by its primary key.
+Arguments: `(database_name, table_name)`
+- `insert-api:create-table` - the ability to create a new table.
+Argument: `database_name`
+- `insert-api:alter-table` - the ability to add columns to an existing table (using `?alter=1`).
+Arguments: `(database_name, table_name)`

+You can use plugins like [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to hook into these more detailed permissions for finely grained control over what actions each authenticated actor can take.

+Plugins that implement the [permission_allowed()](https://datasette.readthedocs.io/en/stable/plugin_hooks.html#plugin-hook-permission-allowed) plugin hook can take full control over these permission decisions.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: